rpand/gettingncleaningdata/README.md

 merged <- rbind(XTrain, XTest)
 featureNames <- read("features.txt")[, 2] names(merged) <- featureNames

-### "2.
-Extracts only the measurements on the mean and standard deviation for each measurement."
+### 2. Extracts only the measurements on the mean and standard deviation for each measurement

 #### Limit to columns with feature names matching mean() or std():
 matches <- grep("(mean|std)\\(\\)", names(merged))
 limited <- merged[, matches]

-### "3.
-Uses descriptive activity names to name the activities in the data set"
+### 3. Uses descriptive activity names to name the activities in the data set

 #### Get the activity data and map to nicer names:
 yTrain <- read("train/y_train.txt")